rohan843/cybersecurity-notes/README.md

 3. **Whaling**: It is a form of spear phishing, where threat actors target company executives to gain access to sensitive data.
 4. **Vishing**: The exploitation of electronic voice communication to obtain sensitive information or to impersonate a known source.
 5. **Smishing**: The use of text messages to trick users, in order to obtain sensitive information or to impersonate a known source.

+### Malware

+Malware is software designed to harm devices or networks.
+There are many types of malware.
+The primary purpose of malware is to obtain money, or in some cases, an intelligence advantage that can be used against a person, an organization, or a territory.